 ‘the challenge is to take these needs seriously, even if you have just learned to silence them for a long time or you might still consider them to be selfish, which they are not.
 They are the key to your own strength’.Anders (2019b)

 Most ex-members of cultic groups that I know personally report self-sabotaging behaviours.
-Developing a martyr complex or feeling like you don’t exist doesn’t help a person with self-care.
+Developing a martyr complex, feeling like they don’t exist (or matter) doesn’t help a person with self-care.
 In my opinion self-care is particularly challenging if you are a whistleblower who is being character assassinated as mentally unstable.
 It can become very difficult for the ex-member to admit they are struggling and to ask for support when current members are triggering them with character assassination so they can use it to discredit them.

 A caution about diagnoses